As of 11/10/2020

 - Philly Friendship Circle, to help families of children with disabilities to pay for basic necessities including support staff

-$98,000 has been designated to meet the basic needs of the most vulnerable in Israel through the following organizations:
+$276,500 has been designated or matched to meet the basic needs of the most vulnerable in Israel through the following organizations:

-- Latet Israel, a matching grant with Seed the Dream Foundation, to help the most impoverished and isolated elderly, including thousands of Holocaust survivors
+- Latet Israel, a matching grant with Seed the Dream Foundation, to help the most impoverished and isolated elderly, including thousands of Holocaust survivors.
+This includes an additional matching grant to provide for food needs during the High Holidays

-- Leket Israel, the National Food Bank, to purchase nutritionally balanced meals for high-risk individuals
+- Leket Israel, the National Food Bank, to purchase nutritionally balanced meals for high-risk individuals, with an additional matching grant with Seed the Dream Foundation to provide for food needs during the High Holidays

 - Orr Shalom, to cover Passover expenses for the most vulnerable at-risk children who have been removed from their homes due to abuse and neglect